sktime/sktime/docs/source/get_involved/governance.rst

    - approval by at least one core developer (lazy consensus), no rejection by a core developer (veto right)
    - be authored by a core developer, and not require a STEP (i.e., changes to this governance document, or core interfaces)
--  For a proposed change to be rejected via lazy consensus, it needs to receive a rejection by at least one core developer, and no acceptance or authorship by a core developer.
+-  For a proposed change to be rejected via lazy consensus, it needs to receive a rejection by at least one core developer, and no acceptance by a core developer, and not be authored by a core developer.
 -  Approvals must be in the form of a GitHub PR approval of the PR in question.
    Rejections can be expressed as -1 comments, or any written comments containing "I formally reject" in the PR, in reference to it.